Wondering whether Illinois is a no-fault state for divorce? Read on for everything you need to know about the grounds for divorce in Illinois.

 No, there are no fault-based grounds for divorce available in Illinois.
 In fact, there is only a single ground for divorce in Illinois, which is “irreconcilable differences.”

-In a no-fault divorce in Illinois, neither spouse has to prove fault by the other party to end the marriage.
+In an Illinois no-fault divorce, neither spouse has to prove fault by the other party to end the marriage.
 And note that under Illinois law, divorce is technically called “dissolution of marriage.”

 The only ground for divorce in Illinois is irreconcilable differences.
 So whether your marriage broke down because of adultery or because you and your spouse simply don’t get along anymore, all Illinois divorces are filed on this basis.